Chapter 8. Migrating Red Hat Ansible Automation Platform to Red Hat Ansible Automation Platform Operator

 8.2.2.
 Creating a secret key secret

-To migrate your data to Ansible Automation Platform Operator on OpenShift Container Platform, you must create a secret key that matches the secret key defined in the inventory file during your initial installation.
-Otherwise, the migrated data will remain encrypted and unusable after migration.
+To migrate your data to Ansible Automation Platform Operator on OpenShift Container Platform, you must create a secret key.
+If you are migrating automation controller, automation hub, and Event-Driven Ansible you must have a secret key for each that matches the secret key defined in the inventory file during your initial installation.
+Otherwise, the migrated data remains encrypted and unusable after migration.

 Procedure

-1. Locate the old secret key in the inventory file you used to deploy Ansible Automation Platform in your previous installation.
+1. Locate the old secret keys in the inventory file you used to deploy Ansible Automation Platform in your previous installation.

-2. Create a yaml file for your secret key:
+2. Create a YAML file for your secret keys:

 apiVersion: v1